 In the decades following publication of Chiera's catalogue, several smaller gifts of cuneiform were made to the Princeton University Library.
 Accordingly, these are briefly listed after Chiera's descriptions.
 Two Princeton collectors donated their cuneiform as part of their own collections.
 These cuneiform are housed with the Princeton Cuneiform Collection (C0848).
 One of the two collectors was Rev. William H. Tower (1871–1950), Class of 1894, whose postal history collection (C0911) includes two tablets now housed with the Princeton Cuneiform Collection).
 The other was Robert Garrett (1875–1960), Class of 1897, who donated almost all of the extensive Robert Garrett Collection in 1942; his ten clay tablets and nail cones were separately accessioned (AM 14837) and constitute a series within the Robert Garrett Collection (C0744).
 The Garrett items are housed with the Princeton Cuneiform Collection.
 Another Princeton collector was Harold E. Walker, Class of 1926, who had acquired his tablets from the American Assyriologist and collector Edward J. Banks (1866-1945), constituting eight tablets designated Walker-Banks (AM 16787) and part of the Princeton Cuneiform Collection.
 Professor William W. Hallo, Yale University, prepared the descriptions of the Banks-Walker items included in this finding aid.
 Also listed are four fine items in The Scheide Library, Princeton, privately owned but housed in the Department of Collections.
 These items are kept in The Scheide Library and are not housed with the Princeton Cuneiform Collection (access is through the Scheide Librarian).
 The finest of these items is a large clay royal inscription cylinder of King Nebuchadnezzar II of Babylon (r. ca. 605–562 BCE), which relates to the Lugal-Marada temple in Marad (near the modern Wannet es-Sa'adun) and closes with a prayer to Lugal-Marada.
 Another Princeton collector should be mentioned.
 Lloyd E. Cotsen, Class of 1950, has assembled a cuneiform collection, including many fine examples of school exercises and mathematical computations.
 However, this collection has not been transferred to the Cotsen Children's Library, which is a division of the Department of Collections.
 A significant portion of the Cotsen cuneiform collection has been described and reproduced in Mark Wilson, Education in the Earliest Schools: Cuneiform Manuscripts in the Cotsen Collection (Los Angeles: Cotsen Occasional Press, 2008).

 Not listed is the Manuscripts Division's collection of 244 stone seals (C0849) from the collections of Moses Taylor Pyne; Robert Garrett, and Edward D. Balken (1874–1960), Class of 1897.
 Such seals were used to make impressions in clay tablets and their cases.
-The Assyriologist Rudi H. Mayr has prepared a partial checklist (unpublished and not available online) of the Princeton collections of stone seals, including those in the Princeton University Art Museum, which also has monumental cuneiform inscriptions donated by Robert Garrett.
+The Assyriologist Rudi H. Mayr has prepared a partial checklist of the Princeton collections of stone seals, including those in the Princeton University Art Museum, which also has monumental cuneiform inscriptions donated by Robert Garrett.
 Finally, Special Collections at the Speer Library of the Princeton Theological Seminary, an independent educational institution located in Princeton, has a substantial cuneiform collection, with some three thousand items.
 These have been cataloged at the University of Pennsylvania and are available at Speer Library.
 [By Don C. Skemer, Curator of Manuscripts, May 20, 2010]

 The tablets were donated by Moses Taylor Pyne (Class of 1877), Professor Ernst Brünnow (Near Eastern Studies), Robert Garrett, (Class of 1897), Cyrus H. McCormick (Class of 1879), Russell W. Moore (Class of 1883), and other friends and alumni of Princeton University.